 The care of neurological patients is usually multidisciplinary.
 The unique role of a neuroscience nurse is to co-ordinate the different aspects of patient care.
 In collaboration with other team members, the nurse ensures the safe and efficacious delivery of specialised neuroscience care to the patients.

-The Neuroscience Nurse Clinician receives referral to attend to patients requiring complex care, discharge planning and preoperative teachings.
+The Neuroscience Nurse receives referral to attend to patients requiring complex care, discharge planning and preoperative teachings.
 She co-ordinates a biweekly teaching programme for stroke patients and their families.

 Patients and their families need psychological support.
 Hence the need of support groups for this special group of patients.
-The Neuroscience Nurse Clinician is active in the support groups for neurological conditions.
+The Neuroscience Nurse is active in the support groups for neurological conditions.